MarTech Meaning- What is MarTech & Why Is It Important

 The focus is now on solutions that cover the entire customer journey.

-Customer relationship management (CRM) systems are at the core of many martech setups, acting as the main storage for customer data.
+Customer relationship management (CRM) systems are at the core of many MarTech setups, acting as the main storage for customer data.
 Artificial intelligence and machine learning are now common, allowing for very personalized experiences, predictive analytics, and automation.

 Advantages and Disadvantages of MarTech